akazukin5151/koneko/README.md

     * Whether methods are for setting up, usage, or both (tried this)
         * Finite state machine of the modes (tried this; way too many classes)
         * SetupMixin and UIMixin both inherit a CommonMixin (tried this; problem is exponential explosion of number of classes)
-* Refactor config functions and confusing extraction of Results.
-See rust implementation of the config in koneko-rs
-    * Keep in mind that 'on'/'off' is allowed, which complicates parsing into types
 * Consider using reStructuredText and automate building and hosting of docs
 * Some info (eg manual) are still being hidden by ueberzug; general unreliability of prints (need a rethink of implementation)
     * Help message that responds to terminal width